Armin-Abdollahi/Armin-Abdollahi/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Armin.
 Thanks for taking the time to view my GitHub Profile.
-You can check my academic website by link below: [armin-abdollahi.github.io](https://armin-abdollahi.github.io/)
+You can check my [Academic-Website](https://armin-abdollahi.github.io/)

 ### About me
 ---